chefsApprentice/Debate/README.md

 # Debate

-School debate
+A debate social media full stack app, amde for the IB diploma.
+Made inorder to create and reply to debates.

+Uses javascript, typescript, tailwind, Graphql and Nodejs.

-## Prerequisites
+## Features

-Have Postgres installed with a schema named debateSchema Have node isntalled
-Update the server environemnt varibles with your own
+- [x] Create debates
+  - [x] Create arguments
+  - [x] Can copy argument id and reference in post
+  - [x] Can set topic for debate
+- [x] Autologin with cookies
+- [x] Create user
+- [x] User pages with posts and arguments
+- [x] Paginated posts using button and state (for all post feeds)
+- [x] Delete posts
+  - [x] Delete Arguments

 ## Instructions to run

+### Prerequisites

+Have Postgres installed with a schema named debateSchema Have node installed
+Populate the server environemnt varibles with your own

 ### Server folder